cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/sideloadly-archive/installing-sockh3lix-sideloadly.md

 ## Downloads

 - The latest version of [sockH3lix](https://github.com/SongXiaoXi/sockH3lix/releases/latest)
-- The latest version of [PlumeImpactor](https://github.com/khcrysalis/PlumeImpactor/releases/latest)
+- The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win64) if on Windows.

 ## Installing the application

+1. Open Sideloadly
 1. Plug your iOS device into your computer
     - Make sure your computer is trusted and allowed to view the contents of your device
-1. Open PlumeImpactor
-1. Go to `Settings` -> `Sign In`
-1. Enter in your Apple Account and Password
-1. Close the Settings and Sign In windows
-1. Drag and drop the sockh3lix `.ipa` file into PlumeImpactor
+1. Drag and drop the sockH3lix `.ipa` file into Sideloadly
-1. Click `Install`
+1. Enter in your Apple Account
+1. Enter in your password

 The app will now install to your iOS device.